 People come to the great outdoors expecting fresh air.
 At BC Parks, we are committed to making sure they are not disappointed.
 We’re doing everything we can to reduce your exposure to second-hand smoke and other airborne impurities.

+Even in frontcountry campgrounds, smoking and vaping may be banned due to fire risk.
 Smoking and vaping are not allowed anywhere in the backcountry.
 This includes access points such as park roads, parking lots, and trailheads.

 Remember, there are also very strict rules about lighting campfires in the backcountry.

-For more information on campfire rules and regulations, see the campfire safety section, above.
+For more information on campfire rules and regulations, see the campfire safety section of this page.

 Wildlife